-Marshallese society is composed of a number of matrilineal clans (jowi).
+Marshallese society is generally matrilineal and is composed of a number of matrilineal clans (jowi).
 The most important descent group is the lineage (bwij).
-The Bwij is the matrilineal system in which all land rights are passed down through the mother's side.
+The bwij is the matrilineal system in which all land rights are passed down through the mother's side.
 Therefore, the whole group is descended, mother to daughter, from a common ancestor or a jowi (clan).
-The lineage head (alab) is steward of the lineage land holdings.
-The majority of land is matrilineally inherited, bwij members tracing descent from a common Alap ancestress (Tobin 1958).
+There were at least forty-four clans spread over the atolls and though it no one remembers how members of a jowi were related by blood, members considered themselves related.
+The lineage head (alap), usually the eldest male of the senior line of the lineage, is steward of the lineage land holdings.